mspaintmsi/superUser/BUILD_INSTRUCTIONS.md

 	PATH=$HOME/llvm-mingw/bin:$PATH
-	cd $HOME/Desktop/superUser 	# (or wherever you put the source to) make
+	cd $HOME/Desktop/superUser 	# (or wherever you put the source to)

+To build the Intel/AMD executables, run:

+	make

+To build the ARM executables, run:

+	make -f Makefile-arm

 If successful, both 32-bit and 64-bit executables are created.